SonnyRR/nuke-docker-github-registry/README.md

-# NUKE + Docker Image + GitHub Image Registry = ♥
+# NUKE + Docker Image + GitHub Container Registry = ♥
 ![ci workflow status](https://github.com/SonnyRR/nuke-docker-github-registry/actions/workflows/ci.yml/badge.svg)

-This is a simple project utilizing the NUKE automated build system and Docker that serves as an example of how to push Docker Images to the GitHub Image registry.
+This is a simple project utilizing the NUKE automated build system and Docker that serves as an example of how to push Docker Images to the GitHub Container registry.

 Check out NUKE:
 https://github.com/nuke-build/nuke

 ## 💭 About
-ℹ The sample API used in this repo is a `.NET 8 WebAPI` project utilizing the newly introduced `built-in container support`.
+ℹ The sample API used in this repo is a `.NET 9 WebAPI` project utilizing the newly introduced `built-in container support`.
 I've also included a `dockerfile` which is also utilized in the `CI` pipeline.
 It's a magic 8-ball, that when prompted with a yes/no question will give you a random answer.

 ## 🏗 NUKE Build Project
 The automated build project contains the necessary targets to `clean`, `restore`, `compile`, `build` and `publish` the docker images.
 You can view the target definitions in the `Build.cs` file and use it as a reference for your projects.
 It also contains a setup for `GitVersion` which lets us use semantic versioning when we tag the `git` commits & `docker` images.

 ## 📦 CI Pipeline
 The artifacts produced by the `GitHub Actions` CI pipeline are two images with different tags.
-One of the images is built with the traditional `Dockerfile`, while the other one utilizes the newly introduced `built-in container support` via the `Microsoft.NET.Build.Containers` NuGet package.
+One of the images is built with the traditional multi-stage `Dockerfile`, while the other one utilizes the newly introduced `built-in` container support

 You can view the whole pipeline config here: `.github/workflows/ci.yml` and use it as a reference for your projects.